 Among all the various marketing tactics you’ll use, make sure they all fall under the umbrella of your marketing strategy and contribute to getting you that bit closer to your goal.

-How marketing strategies and tactics work together to achieve a single goal
+How marketing strategies and marketing tactics work together to achieve a single goal

 As you can see, marketing strategies and tactics don’t oppose each other.
 In fact, they’re interdependent and have to complement one another for successful marketing.

 Always start with your strategy and then add the tactics you need to get it underway.
 Let’s look at how they’re intertwined to reach a goal: